xtrime-ru/TelegramApiServer/README.md

 1. Access Telegram API with simple GET/POST requests.

     Regular and application/json POST supported.
-    Its recommended to use http_build_query, when using GET requests.
+    It's recommended to use http_build_query, when using GET requests.

     **Rules:**
     * All methods from MadelineProto supported: [Methods List](https://docs.madelineproto.xyz/API_docs/methods/)